gmehra123/data_science/README.md

 1. <a href="https://medium.com/mlearning-ai/segmentation-using-the-rfm-framework-recency-frequency-monetary-value-8bb19ea3b51a">Segmentation using RFM framework (Kmeans Clustering)</a>
 2. <a href="https://medium.com/mlearning-ai/finding-the-most-impactful-features-in-a-dataset-using-mutual-information-criteria-cbf8402a977a">Finding the most impactful features in a dataset using Mutual Information Regression criterion
 3. <a href="https://medium.com/@gaurangmehra/dimension-reduction-with-pca-for-everyone-e9c422369547"> Dimension Reduction using Principal Component Analysis
 4. <a href="https://medium.com/@gaurangmehra/introduction-to-3-useful-tree-based-models-30fcf0883492"> Introduction to Tree based models

+## Software Development for Data scientists
+1. <a href="https://medium.com/@gaurangmehra/guide-to-writing-python-packages-for-data-scientists-ac740a98cb94">Introduction to modular code and package developmentin Python</a>